-Report and Report lists the categories the selection you made from of reports.
-The selections in the Type list change depending on in the Report list. -- --
+Report and Type list Report lists the categories of reports.
+The selections in the Type list change depending on the selection you made from the Report list.
 Generate Generates the report, The Data Interpretation Report displays, with additional buttons, depending on the size of the report.
 Page - Use the arrows to scroll through the pages being displayed.
 Save - Saves the analyte information currently displayed.
 Print - Prints the analyte information currently being viewed.
 New Report - Returns you to the main Reports window.